 Step 4: Add benefits that improve adoption

 Products such as dental, vision, and mental health support can make the plan feel more valuable.
+Supplemental health insurance — such as accident, critical illness, and hospital indemnity coverage — fills gaps in primary coverage and is highly valued by employees who face unpredictable medical costs.

 These benefits are especially useful when they are easy to use and clearly explained.
+After open enrollment closes, employers also need a plan for managing supplemental benefits mid-year, including qualifying life events and claims administration.

 Step 5: Provide guided navigation and enrollment support